revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 ---

-16: What is Just In Time Compiler and Ahead of time Compiler?
+16.What is Just In Time Compiler and Ahead of time Compiler?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)
  <details>